zaida-rivai/omniherald_website/src/content/homepage/index.md

 showcase:
   subtitle: EXPERIENCE SPEAKS
   title: Don't Take Our Word For It
-  description: Real-time insights into 100+ agricultural commodities
+  description: Real-time insights into specialty agricultural commodities
   list:
     - title: Features You will Need
       description: Access to crop yields, price data, granular weather data, finacial farm data and more.